sunsingerus/site-sunsingerus/_posts/2018-05-29-git-how-to-undo-file-modifications.md

 <pre>
 git checkout -- path/to/file
 </pre>
-Note <code>--</code> - it id important and specifies end of options for the command
+Note <code>--</code> pair - it is important and specifies end of options for the command and start of other params